risqiromadhoni/heyris.me/src/content/post/en/turborepo-in-our-monorepo.md

 ## Benefits of Using Monorepo

 1. **Code Sharing**: Facilitates sharing and reusing code across projects.
-2. **Large-Scale Refactoring**: Changes can be applied to the entire codebase more easily.
+2. **Large-scale Refactoring**: Changes can be applied to the entire codebase more easily.
 3. **Dependency Management**: Ensures consistency of dependency versions across projects.
 4. **Team Collaboration**: Enhances visibility and collaboration among different teams.
 5. **Atomic Commits**: Allows changes involving multiple projects in a single commit.